Professional Equipment is Essential

 I still have the very first video camera that I bought for filming.
 (Sitting in the loft!).

 A Canon XL 1s.
 It's an old camera now yes!
 But considering I bought it in 2005 it was pretty good in those days.
 DV tape was the recording media and it only filmed in 4:3 ration but still provided pretty good images.
-Moving on I next bought a Canon XL H1.
+Moving on I next bought a Canon XL-H1.
 This was and still is a serious camera.

-But again - great imagery from the 5D but not as controllable as the XL H1.
+But again - great imagery from the 5D but not as controllable as the XL-H1.

 So where to next?
 I decided on a Canon XF305.
-After reading many a review I went for a second hand model bought from a photographer in Surrey.
+After reading many a review I went for a second-hand model bought from a photographer in Surrey.
 I say second hand but it had only shot 15 hours of footage so I was sold on that one!
 And it came with a Peli Case so it was quite a bargain.

 But what to accompany it with?

-Now having shot a few corporate videos with my 6D and 5D I thought hard and long about their roles in my business.
+Now having shot a few Corporate Videos with my 6D and 5D I thought hard and long about their roles in my business.
 Yes - they have a place but only with considered thought about the definition (look and feel) of an image.

-But it has a 4K sensor that records full HD and add an Atomos Ninja or Flame which accepts the HDMI output from the C100 and you're shooting 10 bit Apple ProRes.
-This is an awesome combination. the Ninja's HDR abilities allow cinematic colour grading onsite.
+But it has a 4K sensor that records full HD and add an Atomos Ninja or Flame which accepts the HDMI output from the C100 and you are shooting 10 bit 422 Apple ProRes.
+This is an awesome combination.
+The Ninja's HDR abilities allow cinematic colour grading on site.
 There's nothing better to be able to see how your footage will look before it even hits the edit suite.
 The Ninja Flame records onto external SSD drives so file transferal is so easy when back in the studio.
 I just literally plug the drive into a docking station and copy the files to my RAID drive for Video Editing.

-So the only gripe about it is that there is no power zoom on the C100 but again there is a work around in the form of the 18-135mm EFS Nano lens parred with a PZ E1 Power Zoom Adapter.
+So, the only gripe about it is that there is no power zoom on the C100.
+But again there is a work around in the form of the 18-135mm EFS Nano lens parred with a PZ E1 Power Zoom Adapter.
 Now it really becomes an awesome camera to work with.

 And now I'm looking at 4K cameras such as the Canon XF705 or XF405.
 And I'm keeping an eye on the new EOS R5.
 And Canon has recently announced the EOS C70 which looks absolutely fantastic as a Wedding Videographer camera.